ezchung/scoop/notes/FILES.md

 ### /food
 - This will have restaurants.
 - May potentially recommend food based on weather (will need api to recommend based on weather) or if you are a sports fan, recommend restaurants offering specials or sports bar finder.
 Look at scores and if you are near an area with team-based promotions so example if local team wins, you can go here to get discount.

+### views
+- spring mvc: model view controller model is the thing you are working with view how will we represent this (html page, rest api) controller the traffic cop. delegate and return a response. dumb

+### Controller
+Restaurant controller